eddiejibson/sido/README.md

 ## Why sido?

 * Simple and light
-* Provides test report generation
+* Provides test report generation - suitable for immediate use on platforms such as CircleCI (no need to format it specially yourself)
 * 0 dependencies
 * Few assertions (easy to get used to) which still provides everything you need
 * Provides a [Discord](https://discordapp.com) notification utility via a webhook (notify you and your team easily on completion of a test)